Reading: Understanding Text Structure

 - C. Compare and Contrast

-Answer: B. Listing / Enumeration.
-The author can present each reason (food, service, atmosphere) as a separate, clear point to build their argument.
+→ Answer: B. The author can present each reason (food, service, atmosphere) as a separate, clear point to build their argument.

-2. An author is writing a biography, telling the life story of a famous Cambodian singer from her birth in the 1950s to her success in the 1960s and her life after.
+2. An author is writing a biography, telling the life story of a famous singer from her birth to her success.
 Which pattern is best?

 - A. Chronological Order